This house in Surbiton, wanted to renovate all 3 bathrooms, to bring them up to date and transform them into welcoming, better functioning spaces.

 A formerly nondescript and slightly unwieldy shower room became a sparkling and spacious wet room thanks to a bespoke glass panel, large glass tiles and simple fittings.
-Everything is within easy reach, and with no shower tray, easy to keep clean.
+Everything is within reach, and with no shower tray, it is easy to keep clean.
 An extra bonus is the niche in the wall to keep necessities close at hand!

 The family bathroom was given a glamorous makeover with a double-ended cast iron roll-top bath and bespoke tiled shelves.
 When space is at a premium finding enough storage can be difficult; a drawer vanity unit and bespoke shelving addressed this very successfully.
 The painting is specially designed to work in a bathroom, and the addition of a blind in coordinating colours pulls the room together.

 The loft bathroom was slipped into a sloping roof space for two girls; the simple neutral scheme is accented by unique mosaic tiles, which are also used in the bespoke storage unit that runs the length of the low wall, providing much needed storage in an otherwise difficult space.
 A round basin helped utilise available space, while imbuing a sense of elegance.